 In professional selling and commercial real estate, the days you have before you are the most important.
-With the 12 hours you have ahead of you each day, every minute should be optimised to the actions that will bring you the best results.
+With the 12 hours you have ahead of you each day, every minute should be optimised for the actions that will bring you the best results.
 Build your real estate business by focusing on time and how you use it.

 Every day can and should be a sales day.
 Think about how you can work with that and use the idea to boost your real estate business.
 You have a territory to cover, property owners to find, and conversations to create.
 Your sales day is built around a process.
 Your success over time depends on that process and how consistent you are at moving it forward.